 Hello.
-My name is Tim Jackson, an enthusiastic beekeeper from Dorset who was initially introduced to the craft many years ago by my father.
+My name is Tim Jackson, an enthusiastic beekeeper from North Dorset who was initially introduced to the craft in 1966 by my late father.

-Many years passed by after that introduction, but due to work commitments, parties and all the normal distractions for a young man, it wasn’t until about 8 years ago after I moved back to Dorset with my family, that a neighbour asked me to collect a swarm from their garden.
-As a result I have been trying to master the art of beekeeping ever since!
+Many years passed by after that introduction, but due to work commitments, parties and all the normal distractions, it wasn’t until about 22 years ago after I moved back to Dorset with my family, that a neighbour asked me to collect a swarm from their garden.
+As a result I have been developing the art of beekeeping ever since!

-Many books have been written about beekeeping giving the right and wrong way to manage an apiary but it is not until you start to look after your own hives do you really begin to understand what it is all about.
+Many books have been written about beekeeping giving the right and wrong way to manage your apiary, but it is not until you start to look after your own bees do you really begin to understand what it is all about.
 I am sure I am not the only beekeeper to experience this, but more often than not my bees end up doing something completely different than what they are meant to do in the book.
 As a result, I have to ask the question ‘Do we really understand the life of the honeybee’.
-‘Do we really know what going on in that hive at the end of the garden’?
-Sometimes I think not.
+‘Do we really know what going on in that hive at the end of the garden’?.

-Whatever the answer is, and whether one understands them or not, there is nothing more enjoyable than seeing them come through the winter as a result of one’s love and care, watching them at work in the summer, listening to their humming on a summer's evening and ultimately harvesting the product they kindly give us.
+Whatever the answer is, there is nothing more enjoyable than seeing them come through the winter then watching them at work in the summer, and ultimately harvesting the product they kindly give us.

-I currently manage 12 of my own WBC and National hives and sell my honey through the local village shop in Ludwell near Shaftesbury, The Udder Farm Shop at East Stour as well as at Compton Abbas Airfield, Dorset.
+I currently manage 18 of my own WBC and National hives and sell my honey privately and through The Udder Farm Shop at East Stour, the Shaftesbury Deli, and Compton Abbas Airfield, Dorset.

 In January 2011, I was made the Hon Secretary on the Shaftesbury & Gillingham BKA and continued in that role until the end of 2013.

 The photographs above show me: